dexter-git/nutanix-blueprints/readme.md

 Unless otherwise specified, these blueprints have been created for use with CentOS 7 Linux VMs.
 There may be changes required before they can be used with other Linux distributions.

+## Prerequisites

+For all blueprints contained in this repository, an Internet connection is required from the Nutanix cluster.

+VMs in these blueprints make extensive use of package installation from public repositories, e.g. for CentOS 7.

 ## Usage

 See the readme.md usage notes for each application.